 Set up your profile – you can add links in your bio, a photo, and check the account settings, and security.
 I worked through all the FAQs and settings.
 You verify your account via google, facebook etc. I didn’t originally set up my banking details, but to withdraw balance, you need to do that at some point.
 Here’s my Vinted profile.

-So far it’s been fine using Hermes for me.
+Generally it’s been fine using Hermes for me.
 Vinted organise the parcel labels so all you do is print it off once the buyer has chosen Hermes, and then drop it off.
 It also gets automatically tracked through Vinted.
 The cheapest option does mean you have to wait once it’s delivered to a parcelshop for the buyer to pick up.
 The alternative to Hermes is Royal Mail 2nd class, and you just either buy the postage online and do a drop off, or go to the post office to buy.
+You then upload the proof of postage to confirm it’s been sent.
 The seller gets the postage back alongside the selling price once the item is received.

 Since June 2021, UPS is now a shipping option for buyers.
 Unfortunately Vinted won’t give this as a switch off option for buyers (presumably UPS are paying to have a good deal so it’s included by default).
 UPS isn’t really used by non-businesses in the UK, so it’s frustrating we can’t turn it off.
 If someone requested that from me, I’d have a 14-15 mile round trip by car, would have to pay for parking, then walk some way to get to the drop off shop.
 There’s no way that’s worth it.
 They were priced higher than Royal Mail so I initially wasn’t worried, but now they’re not far off the Hermes prices.

 When I queried the fact that UPS couldn’t be switched off for sellers with Vinted, they suggested that if people buy using UPS and sellers can’t use them, then the seller needs to cancel the transaction.
 Then agree with the buyer to use a different shipping service.
 They also recommended noting you don’t take UPS shipping on your profile.
-I’ve done this, but will see how things go – I might need to mention it in listings as well.
-All a bit of a faff but hopefully won’t become an issue.
+I’ve done this, but people don’t look at profiles – I might need to mention it in listings as well.
+All a bit of a faff but I’ve only had to cancel 2 transactions so far because people chose UPS.

 Bundle discounts – you can set bundle discounts in your settings, e.g different % off, the more items someone buys.